whittle/bounty/README.md

   copying key and value bytestrings and evaluating the Map to normal form prior to shoving it back into STM.
 Instead, I’m already researching more concurrency-friendly data structures.

+* Some inputs can totally crash the server.
+Ouch.
+That’s gonna need some exception handling.
+I’ll add that when I reorganize how commands are implemented (it’s ugly right now).